SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-gcp-source.md

 For the SDK, if the response code is `401` or `403`, it indicates a config error.
 You'll need to quit the integration.

-For any other error returned by CloudQuery, we will set ErrorGeneric as an error in C2C.
-Integration will not stop its execution.
+For any other error returned by CloudQuery, we will set ErrorGeneric as an error in the source.
+The integration will not stop its execution.

 ## FAQ